 Waiting to include credit card amounts in burn until the eventual credit card payments have been made can lead to misleading, non-real-time calculations of runway by implying you have cash to spend for future months that will actually go towards credit card payments, and (possibly) that your burn rate is lower than it is.

 You will notice that the July cash burn number of ($9,526) in the Cash Activity Report is the same as in the burn card displayed above.
 The Cash Activity Report is where you can see the detail of that burn number!

 Financial system integrations

 Since your Puzzle account is connected to banks, credit cards, and payment processors, transactions are recorded in real-time as the event happens.
 Using information from the APIs of those financial systems, Puzzle then applies auto-suggested categories and vendors to these transactions.
-This means your Cash Activity Report is always updated with the most recent transactions.
+This means your Cash Activity Report is always updated with the most recent transactions, aligned with your roadmap.

 Available Cash Balance

 To calculate your burn and runway in the most useful way possible, Puzzle uses automation and a metric we call “Available Cash Balance,” which totals all your current bank balances but then subtracts any credit card balances and amounts owed to employees for payroll for the most recent period that has not yet been paid.